sentenial/developer-docs/pages/prodNuapay/np_httpreasons.md

 ---
 title: HTTP Response Codes
 keywords: HTTP Response Codes
 summary: "All APIs respond with a HTTP code.
 200 and 201 indicate success, the meaning for other codes are provided below."
-sidebar: np_sidebar
+sidebar: resources_sidebar
 permalink: np_httpreasons.html
 folder: prodNuapay
 toc: true